Element Types

 In this case, declare an element with "type": "container".
 The compiler generates a method with a parameter for the type of the component being loaded.

-• If a selector is omitted, a default CSS selector of :scope > *:first-child will be used in the generated code.
+• Most containers would not have a hardcoded selector because content is unknown, except for named slots.
+If a selector is omitted, a default CSS selector of :scope > *:first-child will be used in the generated code.

 {